 Students will be evaluated based on laboratory work and examinations.
 Many programs incorporate field work into the curriculum, so students may be required to participate in field studies courses.

 Geology majors may pursue careers as scientists, engineers, and technicians.
 Advanced positions in geology-related fields may require further study, and a significant proportion of geology majors will pursue advanced degrees at the master’s and Ph.D. levels.
 As such, salary levels will vary based on a number of factors, including the individual’s position, education, experience, and even location.

 Geoscientists study the Earth’s physical characteristics, and the umbrella term includes geologists, engineering geologists, mineralogists, geochemists, and more.
-According to the U.S. Bureau of Labor Statistics (BLS), the median annual wage of geoscientists was $82,500 in May 2010.
+According to the U.S. Bureau of Labor Statistics (BLS), the median annual wage of geoscientists was $82,500.